 Sloppy Joe's Saloon and Spoon is a friendly neighborhood pub and grill that specializes in barbecue dishes from its top-notch smoker.
 The Friday fish fry includes all-you-can-eat beer battered haddock for $10.99.

 Ted's Ice Cream and Resturant

 Ted's has been a Tosa staple since 1942.
 Also known for its daily breakfast and ice cream, it offers a basic fish fry of cod or pike, with potato pancakes, coleslaw and rye bread on the side.

 700 W Lexington Blvd., (414) 316-9583

 If you're in the mood to spend the evening in a beautiful German Beer Hall, complete with lederhosen and drndl-donning waitstaff, the Bavarian Brewhouse might be your fish fry destination of choice.
 Enjoy beer battered walleye or cod that's deep fried to a golden brown; or opt for pan seared, if that's more your style.
-Either way, it's erved with fries or potato pancakes, coleslaw and tartar sauce.
-There's also walleye almondine on the regular menu, served up with vegetables and potatoes.
+Either way, it's served with fries or potato pancakes, coleslaw and tartar sauce.
+There's also walleye almondine on the regular menu, served with vegetables and potatoes.
 Wash it all down with a nice cold lager and a piece of apple strudel.

 12400 W. Hampton Ave., (262) 783-5899